FreddieHoy/Unbeatable-TicTacToe/readme.md

 [Unbeatable-TicTacToe](https://freddiehoy.github.io/Unbeatable-TicTacToe/)

 This game was made as part of a code test.
-It solves the common problem of creating an unbeatable TicTacToe using the minimax algorithm.
+It solves the common problem of creating an unbeatable TicTacToe game using the minimax algorithm.

 ## Brief